adrienjoly/js-test/README.md

 TODO
 ----

+- Prevent the on-tap event from firing when clicking outside of the choices.
 - Right after login, initialize student's record in Firebase, in order to know their presence (and id) even if they didn't press the "save" button.
 - Display the last submitted solution after `active` was set to `false`, to confirm that student's submission was taken into account.
 - Allow per-variable variants. => more combinations.
 - Make sure that students can not update their answers 2 hours after the exam started.
+- Add a button to save/upload ALL answers
+- Add a way to evalute students scores in real time, from a web interface.